wideocean/sql-insert-formatter/README.md

 * Option to remove redundant whitespaces (outside quotes) inside the VALUES (...) clause

 ## Usage
-* Clone repo & export to 'Runnable JAR' OR download the JAR from the Releases tab
+* Clone repo & run a Maven build with `clean install` OR download the JAR from the Releases tab

 * Formatting a SQL file (default amount of values for one insert is 100):
 ```